New RTA summer schedules available

-According to the RTA, select routes will experience minor adjustments to schedules.
+According to the RTA, there will be minor adjustments to the schedule.

 The affected routes are as follows: